neocdn/neocdn.github.io/README.md

-# Neo's website of Epicness
+# Neo Corporations website
-My website
+The site for neo corps